-Since those small beginnings, we were offered to come back, which we have been doing ever since.
+Since those small beginnings, we were offered to come back, which we have been doing nearly every year since.
 Having Joseph with us on safari means we have seen some amazing sights.
-I vividly remember our first lion kill, when the female waited so long for the wildebeast.
+I vividly remember our first lion kill, when the female waited so long for the wildebeest.
 We have been enormously lucky to see leopards on nearly each trip we have been on,... some with a kill... one.. stalking right along the side of our car, looking up at us occasionally. wow, that was the best!!!!
 We have seen the cheetah chase and score their lunch, crocodiles in the Mara feasting on gazelles, which all sounds rather morbid, but, watching life as it happens, the patience and the skill needed to be able to feed yourself, & family, is simply awe inspiring.

 Over the years, we have seen the Naimodu family grow,... each year there are new babies,... one even named after myself, but sadly it died around 2 years of age.
-Josephs wife Nadoya also died about 2 years ago.
+Josephs 1st wife Nadoya also died.
 We have seen many tragic moments, many happy ones, taken family to the Aitong clinic more times that we can count or care to remember.
 It is difficult to know how to help these people some times, but building the clinic and the school is great, but on a more personal level, we have found that just the simple effort of cooking our last meal with them, singing & dancing, is a great delight.
 Each time we visited we would take the car to fetch the water, some 1 -2 kms away, until one year, that water resource was broken and they had to walk 7 kms to the next nearest clean water.
 The water there was lovely, so the next day, our job was to purchase 2 donkeys and a cart.
 Nothing ever happens quickly or easily in Kenya, but before we left, we had both items at home, and the women where as happy as they possibly could be.
 It is those scenes that make it so rewarding when you give just that little bit extra.
 This year on our last visit, we had solar installed in Josephs house, it is amazing how much difference a light can make. plus, the entire family can charge their phones from there, which saves them money & having to leave their phones at Aitong, 7 kms away for charging.
 Naturally we then saw that the kitchen hut was still in the dark, so Joseph came back to Nairobi with us to pick up a solar lantern which we were informed would be great for the kitchen hut, ..plus charging phones!!

 The entire family has been a great friend to us,.. as far as the women go, there is only one that can wife that can speak any english, so at first it was difficult,.. but,.. a lot of sign language and gestures, and the barriers are broken.
 We always have taken some thing for the family, beautiful cloth for the woman to wear, hats, glasses, etc, this time i gave the children books to read and game cards of snap & go fish.
 They truly enjoyed it,... but the key is to be able to share the experiences with them, not just pass on the gifts.
 Mum, who cant speak any english, laughed and got so excited playing a game of snap... and doing actions as i read "if your happy and you know it".
 These are some of my most treasured moments.
 Sharing our time.
 We are slowly building up our own herd of cattle that dad looks after for us, (yes, the woman have taught me how to milk the cows)!!!..
 Joseph is keen to build a bigger house later this year, with a extra room just for us, so that when we come to live there,.... we will have a place to stay.